What Is Brand Equity?

 Several methods can be employed to measure brand equity, including:

 - Brand Valuation.
-This method involves estimating a brand's monetary value, considering factors such as market share, growth rate, and profitability.
+This method involves estimating a brand's monetary value, considering market share, growth rate, and profitability factors.

 - Consumer-based Brand Equity (CBBE) Models.
-These approaches focus on evaluating brand equity from the consumer's perspective, measuring elements such as brand awareness, associations, perceived quality, and loyalty.
+These approaches evaluate brand equity from the consumer's perspective, measuring elements such as brand awareness, associations, perceived quality, and loyalty.

 - Marketing Metrics.
 Various marketing metrics, such as customer lifetime value (CLV), net promoter score (NPS), and brand loyalty indices, can be used as proxies for brand equity.